fannyhb/fargene/README.md

                         models or the path to a custom HMM.
   --score LONG_SCORE, -sl LONG_SCORE
-                        The threshold score for a sequence to be classified as a (almost) complete gene.
+                        The threshold score for a sequence to be classified as a (almost) complete gene (default: None).
-  --meta                If the input data is paired end metagenomic data.
+  --meta                If the input data is paired end metagenomic data
+                        (default: False).
   --meta-score META_SCORE, -sm META_SCORE
                         The threshold score for a fragment to be classified as a positive.
-Expressed as score per amino acid.
+Expressed as score per amino acid (default: None).
-  --output OUT_DIR, -o OUT_DIR
+  --output OUTDIR, -o OUTDIR
-                        The output directory for the whole run.
+                        The output directory for the whole run (default:
+                        ./fargene_output).
-  --force, -f           If the output directory exists and you want to
+  --force, -f           Overwrite output directory if it exists (default:
-                        overwrite it.
+                        False).
   --tmp-dir TMP_DIR     Directory for (sometimes large) intermediate files.
                         (default: OUT_DIR/tmpdir)
-  --protein             If the input sequence(s) is amino acids.
+  --protein             If the input sequence(s) is amino acids (default:
+                        False).
   --processes PROCESSES, -p PROCESSES
-                        Number of processes to be used when processing metagenomic data.
+                        Number of processes to be used when processing metagenomic data (default: 1).
   --min-orf-length MIN_ORF_LENGTH
                         The minimal length for a retrieved predicted ORF (nt).
                         (default: 90% of the length of the chosen hmm.)
   --retrieve-whole      Use this flag if the whole sequence where a hit is
-                        detected should be retrieved.
+                        detected should be retrieved (default: False).
-  --no-orf-predict      No ORF prediction should be performed.
+  --no-orf-predict      Do not perform ORF prediction.
   --no-quality-filtering
-                        Use if no quality control should be performed on the metagenomic data.
+                        Use if no quality control should be performed on the metagenomic data (default: False).
   --no-assembly         Use if you want to skip the assembly and retrieval of
-                        contigs for metagenomic data.
+                        contigs for metagenomic data (default: False).
+  --orf-finder          Use NCBI ORFfinder instead of prodigal for ORF
+                        prediction of genomes/contigs (default: False).
   --store-peptides, -sp
-                        If the translated sequences should be stored.
-Useful if you plan to redo the analysis using a different model and want to skip the preprocessing steps.
+                        Store the translated sequences.
+Useful if you plan to redo the analysis using a different model and want to skip the preprocessing steps (default: False).
   --rerun               Use of you want to redo the analysis or do the
                         analysis using a different model and have kept either the nucletide or amino acid sequences.
-Please note that this only works if the input data is the same for both runs
+Please note that this only works if the input data is the same for both runs (default: False).
   --amino-dir AMINO_DIR
                         Where the amino acid sequences generated by the method are located.
 Only to be used in combination with